-Because HomePlug GP is a manufacturer’s profile of the IEEE 1901 standard and certified by HomePlug, appliance manufacturers can move aggressively to embed HomePlug GP within a variety of end products.
+Because HomePlug GP is a manufacturer’s profile of the IEEE 1901 standard, appliance manufacturers can move aggressively to embed HomePlug GP within a variety of end products.
 For home automation and control, HomePlug Green PHY is expected to quickly supplant older very low speed PLC technologies such as X-10, Insteon and UPB.
 HomePlug GP technology has obvious advantages versus older, low-speed PLC technologies.
 Because GP operates at much higher frequecies, it is much more impervious to noise on the powerline, and GP has no difficulties with phase coupling.
 Also, as mentioned above, since HomePlug GP is interoperable with HomePlug™ AV and AV2 and supports both IPv4 and IPv6, it enables a true merging of home automation and home control with high speed digital entertainment home networks.
 This will make it easy to create apps where energy mangement and home automation are viewed and controlled via a smart TV or smart phone.

 Plug-in Electric Vehicle (PEV) charging is a major Smart Grid application, with the goal to provide the means of charging PEVs at home, at work, and in public areas such as shopping centers and airports.
 This is also a global initiative for many major auto manufacturers.